 Applied Behavior Analysis helps explain:

-There are multiple ABA treatment models.
+There are multiple ABA Therapy treatment models.
 The specific model selected may depend on your child’s age, challenges, and other factors.

-ABA treatment can be delivered in the individual’s home, clinic setting, school, and the community.
+ABA Therapy can be delivered in the individual’s home, clinic setting, school, and the community.
 ABA programs include Board Certified Behavior Analysts (BCBAs), who are Masters-level professionals and direct care providers, who, in most cases, are Registered Behavior Technicians (RBTs), a national certification.

 The role and responsibilities of the BCBA include: